osohq/oso/docs/content/python/new-roles/getting-started.md

 Oso stores role and permission configuration in your database alongside the rest of your SQLAlchemy tables.
 Additional models are added to your `Base` class metadata when initializing `OsoRoles`.
+The schema for these models can be created with [`MetaData.create_all`](https://docs.sqlalchemy.org/en/13/core/metadata.html#sqlalchemy.schema.MetaData.create_all).

-But, we still must persist the role configuration from the policy into the database.
-We do this with the `OsoRoles.configure` method.
-The `configure` method will replace all role configuration to reflect the `resource` definitions in the policy.
+In addition to the schema, we still must persist the role configuration from the policy into the database.
+We do this with the `OsoRoles.synchronize_data` method.
+The `synchronize_data` method will replace all role configuration to reflect the `resource` definitions in the policy.

-In our sample app, we call `configure` in initialization of our app:
+In our sample app, we call `synchronize_data` in initialization of our app:

 {{< literalInclude
     path="examples/gitclub-sqlalchemy-flask-react/backend/app/__init__.py"